ErosiveSquare/369Cards-Game/README.md

 ![image](https://github.com/user-attachments/assets/dd16b187-7f85-4f84-92e2-8e28d2884f49)
 ## Game Rules
 - There are three rows of cards.
 From top to bottom, the rows contain 3, 6, and 9 cards respectively.
-- You can choose any row and *take any number of cards from it from right to left, but you cannot take cards from multiple rows at the same time*.
+- You can choose any row and **<u>take any number of cards from it from right to left, but you cannot take cards from multiple rows at the same time.</u>**
 - After selecting the cards, click the SELECT button.
 - The computer will then take its turn according to the same rules.
 - The player who takes the last card loses the game.